Xilinx/dfx-mgr/README.md

 * "id_ok"  - When PID and the base UID are present and match as expected
 * "id_err" - When PID and the base UID are present but do not match
 * "no_id"  - When either PID or UID are not present

+**Package UUID** (the "UUID" column, visible in full view with -all flag) shows each design's own UUID:
+* On Versal it is read from the PL PDI metaheader at package-discovery time.
+* On other platforms it is taken from the `uid` field in shell.json/accel.json.
+* It shows `N/A` when no UUID is available (e.g. RPU firmware or user-managed loads).

 **Board Filtering** (using -filter flag) shows only the packages that match the current board.
 * Board name is read at daemon startup from the EEPROM paths configured via `eeprom_location` in `daemon.conf`.